In-vivo biomagnetic characterisation of the American cockroach: Discussion

-In conclusion, we realised a non-invasive method of magnetic field measurements applicable to biological systems at room temperature.
+In conclusion, we realised a non-invasive method of magnetic field measurements applicable to biological systems at physiological temperatures.
 The method employs an atomic magnetometer with periodically moved sample.
-When applied to American cockroaches it allows quantitative estimation of sub-micron size magnetic particles in their bodies and clearly discriminates between dead and alive insects.
-We propose that its physical origin lies in the post-mortem change of the viscous intracellular environment surrounding the particles.
+Our setup can also be used to infer other physical quantities than magnetic fields as illustrated with the determination of viscosity and volumes using the theory of Brownian motion (magnetorelaxometry).
+When applied to American cockroaches the method clearly discriminates between dead and alive insects.
+We propose that its physical origin lies in the post-mortem change of the viscous intracellular environment surrounding magnetic particles.
 More generally, this technique can be used to test physiological processes or gain insights into the study of stochastic processes driving the motion of biomolecules or magnetic tracer substances inside cells.
-Independent of any potential magneto-receptive suitability, the characterisation of physical properties of magnetic particles found in biological tissues of various species, even in the human brain, is worth studying.
-It may help to establish their physiological purpose which is largely unknown and to distinguish biogenic precipitates from magnetic contaminants.
+Independent of any potential magneto-receptive suitability, the characterisation of physical properties of magnetic particles found in biological tissues of various species, even in the human brain~\cite{Kirschvink1992}, is worth studying.
+It may help to establish their physiological purpose, which is largely unknown, and to distinguish biogenic precipitates from magnetic contaminants.
+Our work also highlights the rarely addressed aspect of magnetisation dynamics, which poses limits on the usefulness of biomagnetic ferrites for navigational purposes.
+Static values of remanence and coercive field strength of magnetic particles are not by themselves sufficient to allow conclusions about magnetosensory suitability, the influence of their surrounding has to be taken into account.